 These top 10 places in Mexico are the reason the country continues to be one of the most popular destinations for American tourists.
 From the sands of its many resorts on the Caribbean and the Pacific, to the cultural bonanza of its cities and states in the interior, Mexico has much to offer the traveler.

 The crime situation in several areas of Mexico, primarily along its northern border, has received much coverage in the media in recent years, and with good reason.
-Because of this violence the U.S. Department of State has had a long-standing advisory on travel to Mexico (you can read the Travel Warning here).
+Because of this violence the U.S. Department of State has had a long-standing advisory on travel to Mexico (you can read the Travel Warning and other information here).

 On the other hand, this doesn’t mean that the entire country is unsafe.
 According to the U.S. Government, millions of U.S. citizens safely visit Mexico each year and about one million Americans live there.
 Like them, travelers can greatly enhance their safety by using some common sense while traveling in Mexico, or anywhere in the world for that matter.

-Cancun, Riviera Maya, Cozumel and Isla Mujeres
+Cancun, Riviera Maya, Cozumel and Isla Mujeres – Best Mexico Beach Resorts

 Puerto Vallarta, Riviera Nayarit